open kitchen layout after thoughtful remodeling

 The Before Stage

 The original kitchen had a cramped, segmented layout that limited movement and natural light.
 Outdated cabinets, a poorly placed fridge, and a wall separating the kitchen from the entryway made the space feel disconnected from the rest of the home.
-There was no cohesive organization, and the unfinished flooring added to the feeling of an incomplete, dated environment.
+There was no cohesion, and the unfinished flooring made the whole space feel both incomplete and dated.
+We knew our main goal would be to open the space and make a more functional layout.

 Design & Planning Stage

-Our design plan centered around opening the space and creating a layout that worked with the homeowners’ daily routines.
-We removed the wall into the entry/living area and widened the kitchen entrance for better flow.
+As the most dramatic step, we removed the wall in the entry/living area and widened the kitchen entrance for better flow.
 Cabinetry was fully replaced with soft-close units, mostly drawers for easier access, plus a tall pantry and functional inserts.
 Lighting was added throughout to brighten the space and balance the warmth of the sage cabinetry.
 The original beam was left exposed and intentionally worked into the final design for character and continuity.

 Finished Project

-The finished kitchen delivers everything the homeowners asked for.
+After we wrapped up the construction, the finished kitchen is truly everything the homeowners asked for.
 It’s bright and inviting, with a layout that feels effortless and storage that makes the most of every inch.
-The island serves as a central spot for cooking and gathering, and daily living.
+The island serves as a central spot for cooking and gathering.
 What used to be a cluttered, disconnected space is now a streamlined, functional kitchen that feels intuitive, welcoming, and truly tailored to the homeowners’ lifestyle.